+This is proven in Corollaries~\ref{split-2} and \ref{split-3}.
 As immediate corollaries to this, we get that the cardinality of $\BL(\G)$ is $2^{2^{\aleph_0}}$ (Corollary~\ref{size}) and that, unlike in $\BL(\L)$, in $\BL(\G)$ there is no nonzero minimum Bousfield class (Proposition~\ref{no-min}).

 Section~\ref{section-BLbackground} contains background on Bousfield lattices and gives examples.
-With the exception of Proposition~\ref{sq-free-1} and its corollaries, and our treatment of complemented classes when $\one\notin \cC$, the contents are not new.
+With the exception of Proposition~\ref{sq-free-1} and its corollaries, and our treatment of Bousfield lattices of proper subcategories, the contents are not new.
 The results of the Sections$~\ref{section-landq} - \ref{section-nnr}$ are new, unless cited.

 We are grateful to John Palmieri and Dan Christensen for many helpful conversations and suggestions.